duo-testautomation/the-great-escape/playwright/solution-puzzle2.md

 [Back](../03.%20puzzle2.md)

 ### Solution using Playwright Puzzle number 2
-For this solution i have chosen to create a typescript class which represents the towers.
+For this solution I have chosen to create a typescript class which represents the towers.
 I made a class in the same dir as the test and named it **towers.ts** with this content:
  ```typescript
  export class Towers{
     aKerk: number;